bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 ----
 Aug 21, 2020
 ----
-Standing Agedna:
+* Standing Agenda:
 1. Scope of Release going next
-Moving Agenda:
+* Moving Agenda:
 ----
 Aug 14, 2020
 ----
-Standing Agedna:
+* Standing Agenda:
 1. Scope of Release going next
-Moving Agenda:
+* Moving Agenda:
 1. Data lake availability to customer.
 Thor to bring up.
 Invite Thor for this meeting
 1. Staff Dashboard design
 ----
 Aug 07, 2020
 ----
-Standing Agedna:
+* Standing Agenda:
 1. Scope of Release going next

-Moving agenda:
+* Moving Agenda:
 1. Antipatterns in way of working

 ----
 July 31, 2020
 ----
-Standing Agedna:
+* Standing Agenda:
 1. Scope of Release going next

-Moving agenda:
+* Moving Agenda:
 1. Change in Scope of our PI
 1. SBC_Pay doesnt support credit card refund.
 General discussion on how are we going to manage this?
 Next steps(dependency?) and risk assessment if we are not able to work get to a solution by Name Request go live.
 1. How to execute the upcoming PI's?